 Throughout different ages, science and scientists have always played an active role in history.
 This role affected various sides of peoples’ lives: economically, socially, and nationally.
 With scientific power, nations will be able to lead global economy by owning developed industries, and will also be able to develop their military arsenal with the latest equipment, and thus provide a safe society.

 There have also been many influential scientists in the history of mankind.
 This influence has always been a double-edged sword.
 For example, some of them contributed to the discovery of a medicine for some of the most catastrophic diseases, whereas other scientists symbolized disasters to humanity.
-In this article we are going to mention some of scientists who had beneficial impact on human life and had provided various innovations and discoveries that lead to all the giant leaps in our history.

 She was born in Warsaw in 1867 A.C., in what was then the Kingdom of Poland, a part of the Russian Empire.
 She studied at Warsaw’s clandestine Flying University and began her practical scientific training in Warsaw.
 In 1891, aged 24, she followed her older sister Bronisława to study in Paris, where she earned her higher degrees and conducted her subsequent scientific work.
 She shared the 1903 Nobel Prize in Physics with her husband Pierre Curie and with the physicist Henri Becquerel.
 She also won the 1911 Nobel Prize in Chemistry.